DanielJLester/CAM-Reconciliation-Intelligence/README.md

 **What I deliberately ignored**

 - Portfolio-level rollup: The single property analysis has to work first and gain user adoption before expanding to multiple tenancies or portfolio-level.
 Portfolio has real value give a holistic view and focus the users time in highest value properties.
 However, it comes with separate problems with scaling (performance, UX changes, regional differences, architecture)
+- Shipping a wide product that doesn't solve the primary problem well is worse than shipping a narrow product that does.
 - Landlord-side workflow - This is a different flow, as noted above.
 - Legal review integration.
 The product builds the case, but ultimately the asset manager has to bring it to their inhouse counsel and make a decision.
 - Document storage and management - Not part of the core problem